w3c/csswg-drafts/css-view-transitions-2/element-scoped-view-transitions.md

 [options](https://developer.mozilla.org/en-US/docs/Web/API/Document/startViewTransition#options)
 object, which we could have extended to produce something like `document.startViewTransition({ scope: element, ... })`.
-But if scoped view transitions are logically independent and isolated from each other, it seems more intuitive for the scope element to be the target of the method.
+But if element-scoped view transitions are logically independent and isolated from each other, it seems more intuitive for the scope element to be the target of the method.

 The [tag containment](#Tag-containment) API could have been something other than